bonjourmalware/melody/docs/docs/rules.md

     !!!
 Note
         '0x' hex notation (`|0xbe 0xef|`) is invalid.
 You can mix spaced and not spaced hex bytes though.

+### Whitelist and blacklist

+These two fields can be used to filter the packets on which the rule is applied.

+IP source addresses and ports are supported.

+#### IP address

+!!!
+Example
+    ```yaml
+    whitelist:
+      ips:
+        - 127.0.0.1
+    ```

+    This example only tries to match the packets coming from 127.0.0.1.

+    ```yaml
+    blacklist:
+      ips:
+        - 127.0.0.1
+    ```

+    Use the blacklist keyword to reverse the logic and apply the rule to all packets but the one coming from 127.0.0.1.

+!!!
+Example
+    ```yaml
+    whitelist:
+      ips:
+        - 127.0.0.0/24
+    ```

+    CIDR notation supported.

+#### Ports

+!!!
+Example
+    ```yaml
+    whitelist:
+      ports:
+        - 80
+    ```

+    This example only tries to match the packets going to port 80 .

+    ```yaml
+    blacklist:
+      ports:
+        - 80
+    ```

+    Use the blacklist keyword to reverse the logic and apply the rule to all packets but the one going to port 80.

+!!!
+Example
+    ```yaml
+    whitelist:
+      ports:
+        - 8000 - 9000
+    ```

+    Port ranges are supported.
+You can choose to put spaces or not.

 ### tags
 Each of the key/value pair in the `tags` object will be appended to the `matches` field of each of the matching packets.